Scientific Name

 Genus: Crassula

-Crassula natans var. minus is an annual plant with decumbent filiform branches and fleshy, green to pale reddish-brown leaves.
+Crassula natans var. minus is an annual plant with decumbent, filiform branches and fleshy, green to pale reddish-brown leaves.
 It is often much-branched when growing on a marshy substrate.
-The branches grow up to 14 inches (35 cm) long and 0.2 inches (0.5 cm) in diameter.
-Leaves are linear to linear-elliptic, up to 0.3 inches (8 mm) long in marsh plants or up to 0.6 inches (1.5 cm) in plants with floating branches.
-A single white flower (rarely 2 or 3 in marsh plants) appears in the axils of the leaf-like bracts, usually between summer and fall but may continue as long as moisture is available.
+The branches can grow up to 4 inches (10 cm) long and 0.2 inches (0.5 cm) in diameter.
+The leaves are linear to linear-elliptical, usually widely spaced, measuring up to 0.3 inches (0.8 cm) long and 0.12 inches (0.05 cm) wide.

 This Crassula is endemic to the wetlands of the Cape Fold area of the Western Cape region of South Africa.
-It has become naturalized in Western Australia, which is found in winter wet depressions and gullies and lakes in the Great Southern, Wheatbelt, South West, and Peel regions.
+It has become naturalized in Western Australia in winter wet depressions, gullies, and lakes in the Great Southern, Wheatbelt, South West, and Peel regions.
 It is also found throughout southern South Australia, New South Wales, and Victoria.

 Collect whole plants that are drying off, turning red-brown with mature fruit spikes.
-These will contain very small brown seeds when rubbed with your fingers.
+These will contain tiny brown seeds when rubbed with your fingers.
 Place the plants in a tray and leave them to dry for two weeks.
-Then rub the plants gently by hand or with a rubber bung to dislodge the seeds.
+Then gently rub the plants, or use a rubber bung, to dislodge the seeds.
 Use a sieve to separate the unwanted material.
-Be very careful as the seeds are very small.
-Store the seeds with a desiccant such as dried silica beads or dry rice in an air-tight container in a cool and dry place.
+Be very careful, as the seeds are tiny.
+Store the seeds with a desiccant, such as dried silica beads or dry rice, in an airtight container in a cool, dry place.

 Links